truenas/documentation/content/TrueCommand/API/users/list_active.md

 #### Description
 List all currently-active user sessions (admin user), or the number of active sessions for the current user (non-admin user).
-The output reply contains all users with active sessions, as well as the number of active sessions for each user
+The output reply contains all users with active sessions, as well as the number of active sessions for each user.

 ### Input Arguments
 * Required: